TheToddLuci0/ISELab_Debugger/INSTALL.md

 1. Activate the virtual environment.
 This tells your shell to use the new environment.
 1. Install the project requirements.
 1. Initialize the local SQLITE3 database.
+1. Move all static files, including ones from Django dependencies, into one place

 To run the server, run
 ```shell script